boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 #### Value Label Color

-This allows you to customize the value label's color.
+This allows you to customize the color of the value label.

 ![Value label Color Option](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/data-label-color-option.png)